jennybehre/Control_and_Trajectory_Tracking_for_Autonomous_Vehicle/README.md

 #### Integral term
 The integral term brings a persisting error to zero.
 This force will increased as time passes.
-By applying a too high value when the error is small and decreasing, the car would overshoot either.
+By applying a too high value when the error is small and decreasing, the car would also overshoot.

 #### Derivate term
 This term influences the rate of change of error by trying to flattenig the error into a horizontal line.
 This prevents an overshoot.

-The car didn't finished completely the track and the trajectory is neither perfect.
+The car didn't finish the track completely and the trajectory is not perfect either.
 So there is a lot of potential to improve the PID controller.

 ### How would you design a way to automatically tune the PID parameters?